Elliptic multizetas and the elliptic double shuffle relations

-Let $\Ec'$ denote the $\Q$-vector space generated by the coefficients of $C(\tau)$.
-Then $\Ec'$ is in fact a $\Q$-algebra, because $C(\tau)$ is a group-like power series so that the product of two of its coefficients can be written as a linear combination of such by using the (multiplicative) shuffle relations.
-Since $E(\tau)=1+\log(C(\tau))$, we see that the coefficients of $E(\tau)$ can be expressed as algebraic and thus linear combinations of the coefficients of $C(\tau)$, so that $\Ec\subset\Ec'$.
-Conversely, since $C(\tau)=\exp\bigl(E(\tau)-1\bigr)$, the coefficients of $C(\tau)$ are algebraic combinations of those of $E(\tau)$, and therefore lie in $\Ec$, so $\Ec'\subset\Ec$, which completes the proof.
+\begin{proof} Let $\Ec'$ denote the $\Q$-vector space spanned by the coefficients of $C(\tau)$.
+We first note that $\Ec'$ is in fact a $\Q$-algebra, because $C(\tau)$ is a group-like power series, which means that the product of two of its coefficients can be written as a linear combination of such by using the (multiplicative) shuffle relations.
+Next, we note that since $C(\tau)=\exp\,E(\tau)$, the coefficients of $C(\tau)$ can be expressed as algebraic combinations of the coefficients of $E(\tau)$, so they lie inside the subring $\Ec\subset\Ec^{\rm geom}\otimes\Zc[2\pi i]$.
+Thus $\Ec'\subset \Ec$.
+Conversely, since $E(\tau)=\log\,C(\tau)$, the coefficients of $E(\tau)$ are all algebraic and thus linear combinations of those of $C(\tau)$, so they lie in $\Ec'$, so $\Ec\subset\Ec'$.
+This completes the proof. \end{proof}